Can I leave my children at Tabatinga any time?

 Drop & Dine

-Does every Tabatinga venue offer Drop And Dine?
+Does every Tabatinga venue offer Drop & Dine?

-It is an individual venue decision whether they want to offer a Drop And Dine service for its customers.
-However all Drop And Dine services are run only at specific pre-advertised times (generally Friday and Saturday nights) and are a closed session.
+It is an individual venue decision whether they want to offer a Drop & Dine service for its customers.
+However, all Drop & Dine services are run only at specific pre-advertised times (generally Friday and Saturday nights) and are a closed session.
 Outside these times the normal parent supervision requirement remains in place.

 How old do the children have to be?